 Your current handicap will be replaced by a handicap index.
 PLEASE NOTE YOU USE THE HANDICAP INDEX IN A DIFFERENT WAY TO YOUR CURRENT HANDICAP AS EXPLAINED BELOW.
 The two most important things for the player to know in the World Handicap System are:

 - How to use your handicap index

 - How your handicap Index is calculated

 Using Your Handicap Index.
 Every golf club will display a course handicap table usually near to the first tee.
-Here is part of a typical table from Fulneck Golf Club:
+Our Table is attached.

 If you are a maths genius you can do it yourself as follows: